 - How do you define your brand voice and community values?

 To map out a community strategy, we use the CMX Community Strategy Canvas.
-Throughout the training program, students are taught each of the elements of this canvas in depth, using other community case studies and our frameworks as a guide.
+Throughout the training program, students work through each of the elements of this canvas in depth.
+We also share plenty of real-life community case studies as a guide.

-2. You can’t yet define the business value of your community.
+2. You can’t define the business value of your community.

-It’s incredibly common for a business to hire a community professional without truly understanding the value they expect from the community.
-They want to build a community because they know it can make their business better, but they expect YOU to be able to tell them exactly how.
+It’s incredibly common for a business to hire a community professional without understanding the value of community.
+They want to build a community because they know it can make their business better, but they expect YOU to tell them exactly how.

-Every community professional at some point finds themselves in this situation: where they have to prove their worth.
-Maybe it’s to get buy-in for a project, maybe it’s to save their job.
+Every community professional at some point finds themselves in a situation where they have to prove their worth.
+Maybe it’s to get buy-in for a project; maybe it’s to save their job.

 Every community is different, but they all form in similar patterns.
-By understanding how someone grows to feel a sense of community, you can then plan how every piece of content you create is going to engender that feeling.
+By understanding how someone comes to feel a sense of community, you can plan every piece of content to engender that feeling.

-At the beginning of this post, I spoke about how I just started creating content and hosting events without really knowing why or what it was all adding up to.
+At the beginning of this post, I spoke about how I was creating content and hosting events without really knowing what it all added up to.
 A lot of community professionals are still doing that.
-They’re just “engaging,” but they have no idea how all the content works together as part of a cohesive strategy.
+They’re “engaging,” but they have no idea how all the content works together as part of a cohesive strategy.
 They’re not tracking their content and optimizing it for success.

-We train our students on the community engagement cycle, which helps them understand how communities form.
-Once you understand the phases of community development, you’ll be able to create content and programming that targets each kind of member and helps them move through the process.
+We train our students on the CMX Social Identity Cycle, which helps them understand how communities form.
+Once you understand the phases of community development, you’ll be able to create content and programming that helps members move through the process.

 Every piece of content you create will have a purpose.